By: Jenna Bishop on November 24th, 2024

-The HR Action List: 10 Things to Help You Make The Right Start in 2024
+The HR Action List: 10 Things to Help You Make the Right Start in the New Year

 The holidays are quickly approaching, budget and planning sessions are in full swing, and January 1st will be here before you know it.
 The end of the year is the perfect time to wrap up any of those outstanding tasks you put off during the year and get a great start to the New Year.